McLean, Virginia

 McLean (/məˈkleɪn/ mə-KLAYN-') is an unincorporated community and census-designated place in Fairfax County, Virginia, United States.
 The community's population was 50,773 at the 2020 census.
 It is located between the Potomac River and Vienna within the Washington metropolitan area.

-McLean is home to many wealthy residents, such as diplomats, military, members of Congress, and high-ranking government officials, partially due to its proximity to Washington, D.C., the Pentagon, and the Central Intelligence Agency.
-It is the location of Hickory Hill, the former home of Ethel Kennedy, the widow of Robert F. Kennedy.
-It is also the location of Salona, the former home of Light-Horse Harry Lee, the Revolutionary War hero.
+McLean is home to many wealthy residents, such as diplomats, military, members of Congress, and high-ranking government officials.
+It is the location of Hickory Hill, the former home of Ethel Kennedy.
+It is also the location of Salona, the former home of Light-Horse Harry Lee.

 History

 The community received its name from John Roll McLean, the former publisher and owner of The Washington Post.
-Along with Stephen Benton Elkins and French aristocrat Jean-Pierre Guenard, in 1902, he bought the charter for the Great Falls and Old Dominion Railroad.
+Along with Stephen Benton Elkins in 1902, he bought the charter for the Great Falls and Old Dominion Railroad.
 Completed in 1906, it connected the area with Washington, D.C.
 McLean named a railroad station costing $1,500, of which $500 was raised locally, after himself, where the rail line (traveling on the present route of Old Dominion Drive) crossed the old Chain Bridge Road.
 The community itself was founded in 1910, when the communities of Lewinsville and Langley merged.